cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ##### Accommodation desk

 Set up an accommodation desk and/or communication channel where attendees can ask questions, request changes, or get an interpreter spontaneously, if available.
+Be sure to staff it with people familiar with deaf/hoh needs and have assistive technology available to assist with communication when needed.
 ##### Networking events

 As mentioned in the [conference networking opportunities section](#conference-networking-opportunities) below, networking is one of the key reasons people attend conferences, so be sure interpreters are also available during networking sessions.